 Spigen Slim Armor CS

 We rarely miss recommending a Spigen case, and for the Note 10 Plus we’re recommending the Slim Armor CS.
 It’s one of Spigen’s slimmest cases, but it still offers strong protection against a variety of threats.
 It uses a combination of TPU and polycarbonate for a great mix of hard and soft protection, while Spigen’s Air Cushion technology reinforces it against drops.
 But it’s not just about protection.
 Slide the back panel and you’ll find space for two cards, spare cash, or anything else that’ll fit there.
 It’s slim enough to slip easily into a pocket while being protective enough to guard against most daily hazards.
-At $16, this is a steal.
+At this price, this is a steal.

 Poetic Revolution case